Skip to Content

 By Vanessa Yurkevich and Chris Isidore, CNN

-The union agreed to extend the contract it had with the United States Maritime Alliance, the management group known as USMX, which represents shipping lines, terminal operators and port authorities.
-That deal, which had expired at the end of Monday, will be now extended until January 15 and have the union members back on the job while the final details are worked out in a full agreement and it is ratified by the rank-and-file.
+The union agreed to extend the contract it had with the United States Maritime Alliance, the management group known as USMX.
+That deal, which had expired at the end of Monday, will be now extended until January 15 and have the union members back on the job while the final details are worked out in a full agreement that will need to be ratified by the rank-and-file.

 The 50,000 members of the union working at ports from Maine to Texas have been on strike since early Tuesday morning, halting the flow of the majority of containerized imports into the United States, along with many of the exports, disrupting the sales of American businesses overseas.

-A tentative deal would still need to be ratified by the rank-and-file ILA members before it would take effect.
+A tentative deal would still need to be ratified by the rank-and-file ILA members before it can take effect.
 But with ships stuck at sea unable to come into US ports to unload and load goods, the union has agreed to have workers return to work on Friday.

 Still, should the members vote against the deal, the strike might start once again.
 And such a rejection of a tentative labor deal is not unheard of.